Jervis Bay: History

 Explorer George Bass entered the bay on 10 December 1797 and named Bowen Island.

-Alexander Berry's takeover of land in the Shoalhaven displaced Aboriginal people who were moved in 1822 to Wreck Bay.
-Smallpox and syphilis significantly reduced local populations.
-A separate population of Aborigines, who settlers called 'the Jervis Bay tribe' - the Wandandian people - remained on their traditional lands on the bank of Currambene Creek (near Huskisson) and around St Georges Basin, until well into the 20th century.
+Alexander Berry's takeover of land in Shoalhaven displaced the Aboriginal inhabitants, who were moved to Wreck Bay in 1822.
+Smallpox and syphilis significantly reduced their population.
+A separate population of Aboriginal people, whom settlers called "the Jervis Bay tribe" — the Wandandian people — remained on their traditional lands on the bank of Currambene Creek, near Huskisson, and around St Georges Basin, until well into the 20th century.

 In 1841, the private township of South Huskisson on Jervis Bay was founded as a seaport and terminus of The Wool Road.
 It was renamed Vincentia in 1952.

-Whaling was conducted in the bay in 1912 and 1913.
+The bay was a base for whaling in 1912 and 1913.
 The vessels involved were the factory ship Loch Tay and her two catchers Campbell and Sorrell.

-The land now comprising the Jervis Bay Territory was surrendered by the state of New South Wales to the Commonwealth Government in 1915 to provide a seaport for the new Federal capital under construction at Canberra, which would be Australia's only inland capital.
+In 1915, the land now comprising the Jervis Bay Territory was surrendered to the Commonwealth Government by the state of New South Wales.
+It was proposed that it would become a seaport for the new federal capital under construction at Canberra, which would be Australia's only inland capital.

-In the late 1960s, Australia's first nuclear power plant was proposed for the area, and a site was prepared.
-However, the project did not proceed.
+In the late 1960s, Australia's first nuclear power plant was proposed for the area, and a site was prepared, but the project did not proceed.
+This was in part because the local trade union peak body, South Coast Trades and Labour Council, stated that its members would not take part in the project.

+In 1995, Jervis Bay National Park and Botanic Gardens were handed back to the Wreck Bay Aboriginal community.
+In 1997, the community, who jointly manage the park with the Commonwealth Government, decided to rename it Booderee National Park and Botanic Gardens.

 Geography

 Geology

 Jervis Bay is a drowned river valley and formed 15,000 years ago, at the end of the last ice age.
 The bay took on its present appearance around 4000 BC after the sea levels had risen 120 m, and as sand dune barriers created the southern peninsula.
-Much of the rock in Jervis Bay is part of the Sydney Basin sandstone formation, which is 280-225 million years old, although lower areas are overlain with Tertiary-era sediments.
+Much of the rock in Jervis Bay is part of the Sydney Basin sandstone formation, which is 280–225 million years old, although lower areas are overlain with Tertiary-era sediments.

 Several features at Jervis Bay have been used as evidence that the Australian coast experienced many giant tsunamis prior to European colonisation.